idooo/devterm-hobby-project/README.md

 4) Translations.
 After quick search was able to find `libtranslate-bin` but there were no builds for ARM64 and I was about to start building it from sources.
 However, looked for alternatives in the apt repo and found [translate-shell](https://github.com/soimort/translate-shell).
 Works amazingly well for my needs

 5) There is a cool zsh plugin as part of `oh-my-zsh` called [battery](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/battery).
 To make it work you need to install `acpi` and update your prompt.
-Works flawlessly
+Works flawlessly but I want to use battery indicator in `tmux`

 6) Games.
 [DCSS](https://crawl.develz.org/) is a cool roguelike crawler.
 Doesn't have ARM64 binary, got the [source](https://github.com/crawl/crawl), followed the [instructions](https://github.com/crawl/crawl/blob/master/crawl-ref/INSTALL.md) and built it without any problems.
 However attempting to start it throws an error `Terminal too small` because it needs min height of 24 lines (DevTerm is only 19).
 Can try to change [this](https://github.com/crawl/crawl/blob/01218726429e4ea9e687ec3926d8e238243f126e/crawl-ref/source/defines.h#L24) but will that make it unplayable?